Activity Introduction

 Learning intentions:

-• Students understand the function of the heart
+• the function of the heart

-• Students understand the mechanics involved in breathing
+• understand the processes involved in breathing

-Australian Curriculum Mapping
+Australian Curriculum content descriptions:

-Years 3 & 4 Health and Physical Education
+Years 3 & 4 Health and Physical Education:

 • Identify and practise strategies to promote health, safety and wellbeing (ACPPS036)